Shruthi2811/Data-Science-Course/Dataquestio/README.md

 # Data Scientist Certification

-All the codes here are part of exercises I have completed in order to achieve Dataquest.io Data Scientist Certificate
+All the codes here are part of Data Analysis of different datasets using Python.
+* Python, Beginner to Advanced
+* Machine Learning